2022–23 Regionalliga

-The 2022–23 Regionalliga is the 15th season of the Regionalliga, the eleventh under the new format, as the fourth tier of the German football league system.
+The 2022–23 Regionalliga was the 15th season of the Regionalliga, the eleventh under the new format, as the fourth tier of the German football league system.

 Format

 According to the promotion rules decided upon in 2019, the Regionalliga Südwest and West received a direct promotion spot.
 Based on a rotation principle, the Regionalliga Nord also received the third direct promotion spot this season, while the Regionalliga Nordost and Bayern champions will play a promotion play-off.

 Regionalliga Nord

 19 teams from the states of Bremen, Hamburg, Lower Saxony and Schleswig-Holstein compete in the eleventh season of the reformed Regionalliga Nord.
 TSV Havelse was relegated from the 2021–22 3.
 Liga.
 Blau-Weiß Lohne and Kickers Emden were promoted from the 2021–22 Oberliga Niedersachsen and Bremer SV was promoted from the 2021–22 Bremen-Liga.

 The league was not split this season, returning to the format from the 2019–20 season.